xmonader/letsbuildacompiler-pretty/src/tutor16_unitconstruction.md

 decided that self-modifying code, which you can implement using PC-relative writes, is a Bad Thing.
 Therefore, they designed the processor to prohibit it.
-Unfortunately, in the process they also prohibited _ALL_ writes of the forms shown above, however benign.
+Unfortunately, in the process they also prohibited _all_ writes of the forms shown above, however benign.
 Note that this was not something done by default.
 Extra design work had to be done, and extra gates added, to destroy the natural orthogonality of the instruction set.